OCA/web/web_app_drawer/README.rst

 * Provide keyboard navigation to secondary (top) menu
 * Drag drawer from left to open in mobile
 * Figure out how to test focus on hidden elements for keyboard nav tests
+* If you resize the window, body gets a wrong ``overflow: auto`` css property and you need to refresh your view or open/close the app drawer to fix that.

 Bug Tracker
 ===========